csperando/playground-zhal11ev/statement.md

 # Infinite Loops

 In the above code, the function will call itself until the parameter n is less than or equal to one.
 Also, every time it is called recursively, the input parameter n is decremented by 1.
-This prevents the function from calling itself enlessly over and over again.
+This prevents the function from calling itself endlessly over and over again.
 For more complex examples, make sure the value you are interested in calculating is well-defined and will not lead to an infinite recursion depth.

 ## Limit the Depth of your Calculations